tupoll/tupoll-overlay/README.md

 Command::with_shell(["fish", "-c"], "swaylock -f -C ~/.config/swaylock/config").once().spawn();

 ```
-Credits
+## 💖 Credits

-Special thanks to the developers of these projects:
+A huge shout-out to the developers of these awesome projects:

-Pinnacle WM
-Ironbar
+* 🏔️ **[Pinnacle WM](https://pinnacle-comp.github.io/pinnacle/getting-started/introduction.html)** — for the solid foundation and window management magic.
+* ⚡ **[Ironbar](https://github.com/JakeStanger/ironbar.git)** — for the slickest bar in the West.

+This project wouldn't be the same without your hard work! 🙌